Kelly Park At Rock Springs

 Things To Do At Kelly Park At Rock Springs

-So outside of the obvious – the lush water you get to swim in plenty to see and do.
+So, outside of the obvious, the lush water you get to swim in, there’s plenty to see and do.
 For starters, there are the trails to explore.
 There’s tubing, kayaking, snorkeling, canoeing, and camping.
 However, Kelly Park’s main attraction is tubing down Rock Springs!

 Tubing Rock Springs

 Tubing at Rock Springs is one of the most fun activities in the park!
 It’s one that adults and kids can enjoy together.
-That’s because it’s a super relaxing natural lazy river.
-Tubing Rock Springs involves floating down the run from the top, then repeating as much or as little as you want.
+That’s because it’s a super relaxing, natural lazy river.
+Tubing Rock Springs involves floating down the run from the top, then repeating as many times as you want.

-To tube in the lazy river, make sure you’ve brought your tube with you, or rent one from the rental office outside the park
+To tube in the lazy river, make sure you’ve brought your own tube, or rent one from the rental office outside the park.

 Tubing At Kelly Park Rock Springs

-The tube run is only ¾ mile, but because of how relaxed and slow the waters are, it still takes around half an hour to make it through the entire way, which is usually enough time to enjoy the whole thing.
+The tube run is only ¾ mile, but because the waters are so relaxed and slow, it still takes around half an hour to make it through, which is usually enough time to enjoy the whole thing.

 However, if you still haven’t had enough, you can get back to the start and go through the whole thing as often as you want!